WillJardee/compact_latex/README.md

-# compact_latex
+# Compact Latex
-Collection of sty, cls, tex, and bib examples.
+Collection of starter sty, cls, tex, and bib examples.

 ## Adding to MikTex
 Most of these styles should be usable out of the box.
 The TEXMF root directory